PelionIoT/ref-wem-webapp/README.md

 ### Deploying for production on a Linux server

 Here is how we've deployed this in production.
 We use Debian 9 as our distro of choice.

-1. Setup your server
+1. Set up your server.

    We use Amazon EC2 as our hosting platform.
 If you want to use our exact setup:

    1. Start a [Debian 9 Amazon EC2 instance](https://wiki.debian.org/Cloud/AmazonEC2Image/Stretch).
 On us-east-1, we use ami-b4fd39c9.
    2. Allow HTTP(port 80) and HTTPS(port 443)in your EC2 security group.

 1. Install required software packages: